Most recent Machine Learning Boot Camp in NYC: June 6-7, 2019.

-The Machine Learning Boot Camp will take place on the Columbia University Medical Center (CUMC) Campus in New York City, specifically at Columbia Mailman School of Public Health, 722 W. 168th Street, Allan Rosenfield Building 8th Floor Auditorium.
-Please note that the entrance to the building is on the 10th floor (training is located two floors below entrance).
+The Machine Learning Boot Camp will take place on the Columbia University Medical Center (CUMC) Campus in New York City, specifically at Columbia Mailman School of Public Health, 722 W. 168th Street, Allan Rosenfield Building 5th Floor, Room 532 A/B. Please note that the entrance to the building is on the 10th floor (training is located five floors below entrance).

 General transportation and lodging information can be found in the Getting Around section.
 A PDF map of the 2019 Boot Camp location on the CUMC campus will be available closer to training dates.

 Training scholarships are available for the Machine Learning Boot Camp.
 The scholarship submission period is now closed.

 |Early-Bird Rate (through 4/15/19)||Regular Rate (4/16/19 - 5/21/19)||Columbia Discount*|

 *Columbia Discount: This discount is valid for any active student, postdoc, staff, or faculty at Columbia University.
 To access Columbia discount, email Columbia.MachineLearning@gmail.com for instructions.

 Registration Fee: includes course material, breakfast, lunch, and refreshment breaks.
 Course material will be available to all students after the workshop.
 Lodging and transportation are not included.